usnistgov/ndn-dpdk/docs/hardware.md

 sudo dpdk-devbind.py -b igb_uio 04:00.0
 ```

-To use Intel adapters in Docker container, add these flags when you launch the service container:
+To use Intel adapters in Docker container, the driver must still be installed and loaded on the host.
+Then, add these flags when you launch the NDN-DPDK service container:

 ```bash
 docker run \